fraukecharms/fastapi-sagemaker-compvision/README.md

 # Create an Object Detection Demo

 You can use this repo to quickly create a live public(!) demo website for object detection.
 The prediction requests are sent to your own Sagemaker endpoint.
-If you are looking for a solution that sends requests to AWS' buit-in Rekognition service instead, check out [this repo](https://github.com/fraukecharms/fastapi-rekognition-compvision).
+If you are looking for a solution that sends requests to AWS' built-in Rekognition service instead, check out [this repo](https://github.com/fraukecharms/fastapi-rekognition-compvision).

 ## Before You Start